Articles with the Prosecution Service

 The Criminal Justice Branch (B.C.'s Prosecution Service) provides prosecutorial services throughout the province.
 These articles are primarily devoted to the practice of criminal law in a Crown counsel office.
 Students working with the Criminal Justice Branch (CJB) work directly with Crown counsel.

 Crown counsel are barristers who must master every element of trial practice including, case preparation, the examination and cross-examination of witnesses, and the presentation of legal arguments

-CJB generally hires between six and eight students each articling year.
+CJB generally hires 8 to 15 students each articling year.
 Those students work in various Crown counsel offices throughout the province.
-Indigenous Canadian applicants are encouraged to apply for all ministry articled student postings; one of the Prosecution Service's positions is designated for an Indigenous Canadian student.
+Indigenous Canadian applicants are encouraged to apply for all ministry articled student postings; two of the Prosecution Service's positions are designated for Indigenous Canadian students.
 Articled students work closely with lawyers in all aspects of trial work, both at the Provincial Court and Supreme Court levels and may be asked to: